QinghangLiu/QinghangLiu.github.io/_pages/about.md

 You can find my CV here:[Qinghang Liu's CV](../assets/RenderCV_EngineeringResumes_Theme (1).pdf)

 Most of my research focus on path planning of very-large-scale-multi-agent systems.
-In macroscopic stage, we describe the positions of robots using a time-varying pdf and in microscopic control, we use MPC to control the robots to follow the pdf.
-My algorithm can generate collision-free, energy-saving trajectories for hundreds and thousands of agents between their initial positions to target positions.
+In macroscopic stage, we describe the positions of robots using a time-varying probability density function and in microscopic control, we use MPC to control the robots to follow the PDF.
+My algorithm can generate collision-free, energy-saving trajectories for hundreds and thousands of agents between their initial positions and target positions.

 ![MPC](../assets/tinywow_74e45d2ce8ffd2fc072c76c5c7fd8f1d_72691863 (1).gif)

-Now I am trying to design an RL algorithm to generate better pdf trajectories and make the algorithm more generalized.
+Now I am trying to design an RL algorithm to generate better PDF trajectories and make the algorithm more generalized.
 I have made some progress in constructing a trajectory for Guassian distribution.
 I will continue this work in the future.
 ![hh](../assets/tinywow_Adaptive DOC PRM_72718372.gif)